BruceShankleIV/Project64-1.6.2/README.md

 --------------------------------------------------------------------------------------------------------
 These are my special thanks and shoutouts to awesome people for their work, assistance, and/or kindness:

+Miroku - Your RAM hacking skills have been extremely useful to this project with improved cheat support,
+	 reduced pause delay, instant load times, and zero lag thanks to your RAM hackings.
+Thanks Miro!

 z64me - For being supportive and addressing issues during the project's primitive stages when I started.

 aglab2 - I'm so glad that you researched and documented about the vulnerability inside of N64 emulators.